 This research explores the tension between states’ systemic convergence upon a universal system of human rights and cultural centrifugal forces undermining the process.
-A valuable contribution to frame the problem of universalism of human rights and the localism of cultures in Asian context.
+A valuable contribution to frame the problem of universalism of human rights and the localism of cultures within an Asian context.

 Islam and Human Rights

-The League of Arab States adopted in 2004 the Arab Charter on Human Rights (ACHR).
-The Charter entered into force in 2008 and a committee of experts was set up in order to evaluate states’ reports.
-Under a decidedly religious perspective, the Organization of Islamic Conference adopted in 1990 the Cairo Declaration on Human Rights in Islam (also known as the Cairo Declaration).
+The League of Arab States adopted the Arab Charter on Human Rights (ACHR) in 2004.
+The charter entered into force in 2008, and a committee of experts was set up in order to evaluate states’ reports.
+Under a decidedly religious perspective, in 1990 the Organization of the Islamic Conference (name changed to Organisation of Islamic Cooperation in 2011) adopted the Cairo Declaration on Human Rights in Islam (also known as the Cairo Declaration).
 Differently from the subsequent ACHR, the Cairo Declaration recognized Sharia as its only normative source.
-In virtue of such contested premises, it has been often claimed that Islamic traditions are incompatible with human rights.
-This over simplistic view is challenged by many scholars who have instead recognized the widespread instrumental use of Islam by authoritarian regimes (Mayer 2013).
-To evaluate whether this is the case, Akbarzadeh and MacQueen 2008 assesses the status of equality and reforms on the base of country samples.
-It might be crucial to establish, as Emon, et al. 2012 has done, that there is a basic shared threshold between international law provisions and Islamic peculiarities
+In virtue of such contested premises, it has often been claimed that Islamic traditions are incompatible with human rights.
+This over simplistic view is challenged by many scholars, who have instead recognized the widespread instrumental use of Islam by authoritarian regimes (Mayer 2013).
+To evaluate whether or not this is the case, Akbarzadeh and MacQueen 2008 assesses the status of equality and reforms on the basis of country samples.
+It might be crucial to establish, as Emon, et al. 2012 has done, that there is a basic shared threshold between international law provisions and Islamic peculiarities.

 Akbarzadeh, Shahram, and Benjamin MacQueen, eds.
-Islam and Human Rights in Practice.
-Perspective across the Ummah.
+Islam and Human Rights in Practice: Perspectives across the Ummah.
 London and New York: Routledge, 2008.
 [ISBN: 9780415449595]

 This is a collection of essays by leading scholars in the field.
-The contributions are mainly focussed on countries such as Iran, Iraq, Afghanistan, Egypt etc. They address issues of gender equality, freedom and reforms.
+The contributions are focused mainly on countries such as Iran, Iraq, Afghanistan, and Egypt.
+The authors address issues of gender equality, freedom, and reforms.
 It is a useful supplement for research.

 Emon, Anver M., Mark S. Ellis, and Benjamin Glahn, eds.
-Islamic Law and International Human Rights Law.
-Searching for a Common Ground?
+Islamic Law and International Human Rights Law: Searching for Common Ground?
 Oxford: Oxford University Press, 2012.
 [ISBN: 9780199641444]

 This is an extremely valuable collection, the result of a long period of collaboration between the editors and the authors.
-Book’s contributions concentrate on the encounter, and often the conflict, between Islamic law and international human rights standards.
-Is it possible to find a ‘common ground’ ?
-This is an extremely valuable and highly recommended contribution to read to frame the possible compatibility between Islam and international human rights.
+The contributions concentrate on the encounter, and often the conflict, between Islamic law and international human rights standards.
+Is it possible to find “common ground” ?
+This is a highly recommended contribution to frame the possible compatibility between Islam and international human rights.

-Mayer, Ann E. Islam and Human Rights.
-Tradition and Politics.
-Boulder, CO: Westview Press, 2013.
+Mayer, Ann Elizabeth.
+Islam and Human Rights: Tradition and Politics.
+5th ed.
+Boulder, CO: Westview, 2013.
 [ISBN: 9780813344676]

 The author claims that Islamic tradition has only instrumentally been used to legitimate undemocratic regimes.
 There is contrariwise no relativist tension between Islam and human rights.
-Now at its fifth edition this text is an important reference for understanding both cultural and legal aspects related to the compatibility of Islam with human rights.
+Now in its fifth edition, this text is an important reference for understanding both cultural and legal aspects related to the compatibility of Islam with human rights.

-Regional Protection of Human Rights: Fragmentation, Subsidiarity and the Unity of International Law
+Regional Protection of Human Rights: Fragmentation, Subsidiarity, and the Unity of International Law